Cost of Living in Israel

 Will I save money living in Israel?

 "Living in Israel can be more affordable than living in the United States in some areas.
 The cost of living in Israel is generally lower than in the United States, with lower prices for basic necessities such as food, transportation, and housing.
 Additionally, Israel has a lower tax rate than the United States, which can help to reduce overall living costs.
 Furthermore, Israel has a strong social safety net, which can help to reduce the cost of healthcare and other services.
-All of these factors can help to make living in Israel more affordable than living in the United States," wrote a person living in Israel.
+All of these factors can help to make living in Israel more affordable than living in the United States," said one person in Israel.

 What is the average cost of housing in Israel?